 Bladder stones commonly occur in Shih Tzus.
 Curing this disease involves changing your dog’s diet or, if severe, the stones may need to be removed surgically.

-- Their name translates into “Little Lion” because of their relation to the Tibetan Buddhist God of Learning, who legend says travelled with a small lion dog that could transform into a fully-grown lion.
+Their name translates into “Little Lion” because of their relation to the Tibetan Buddhist God of Learning, who legend says traveled with a small lion dog that could transform into a fully-grown lion.

 Celebrities love a Shih Tzu!
 Nichole Richie, Mariah Carey, Beyoncé, Colin Farrell, Bill Gates, and Queen Elizabeth II have all owned a Shih Tzu.